virgesmith/neworder/docs/tips.md

 - visualisations tailored to the platform you are working on.
 - running multiple models from one script.

-The examples use canned (i.e. already preprocessed) data but otherwise adhere to this pattern.
+The examples use canned (i.e. already preprocessed) data but otherwise largely adhere to this pattern.